OperatorSDG/query-classifier/README.md

 - Ambiguous or mixed queries (e.g., "Show me my calendar and emails") are challenging and may require more advanced modeling or labeling.
 - For best results, use a GPU for training.

+**Note:**
+> The interactive widget for live query testing requires the `ipywidgets` library and a Jupyter Notebook environment (such as JupyterLab, Jupyter Notebook, or VS Code with the Jupyter extension).
+>
+> If you run the notebook in a plain terminal or an environment that does not support widgets, the interactive features will not work.
+>
+> **To enable widgets:**
+> ```bash
+> pip install ipywidgets
+> #JupyterLab
+> jupyter labextension install @jupyter-widgets/jupyterlab-manager
+> #VScode
+> code --install-extension ms-python.python
+> code --install-extension ms-toolsai.jupyter
+> code --install-extension ms-python.vscode-pylance
+> code --install-extension ms-toolsai.jupyter-keymap
+> code --install-extension ms-toolsai.jupyter-renderers
+> ```
+> For classic Jupyter Notebook, just installing `ipywidgets` is usually sufficient.

 ---

 ## References